« Go Back

 Subsidiary Diploma in Public Services - Level 3Apply Now »

-If you have a keen interest in joining the Uniformed Public Services, this programme develops your knowledge and skills in this area, while also providing you with qualifications such as Expedition Leadership and SL2.
+If you have a keen interest in joining the Uniformed Public Services, this programme develops your knowledge and skills in this area, while also providing you with qualifications such as Expedition Leadership and First Aid.